apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Description: Declare a selection strategy for those servers with many IPs.
 Note that at most one ip should match this list.
 This is a semicolon-separated list in CIDR notation, such as 10.10.10.0/24.
 If there is no IP matching this rule, one will be randomly selected
 * Default value: blank

+#### `network_interfaces`

+* Description: Declare a selection strategy for those servers with many IPs.
+Note that at most one network interface name should match this list.
+This is a semicolon-separated list represented by the network interface name, such as `eth0`.
+Doris will prioritize IPs that match this rule and only match `priority_networks` if no matching IPs are found.
+* Default value: blank

 #### `storage_root_path`

 * Type: string